Loc1ran/Ecommerce-Application/README.md

 # 🛒 E-Commerce Platform (Backend API)

 A **production-style backend API** for an e-commerce platform, built as a **learning project**.
 The system enables users to browse products, manage shopping carts, place orders, and securely process payments.
-While fully functional, the project primarily demonstrates **backend development, security best practices, and DevOps processes** including automated testing, containerization, and CI/CD deployment.
+While fully functional, the project primarily demonstrates **backend development, security best practices.

 ---